Giancarlo Minardi: Driver development

 Driver development is an area in which Giancarlo is considered to have significant aptitude.
 He has identified and given breaks to many drivers who subsequently went on to achieve successes with other teams and in other formulas.
 Drivers such as Giancarlo Fisichella, Fernando Alonso, Mark Webber and Jarno Trulli all had their Formula One debut with Minardi.

 Later life

 Giancarlo currently resides in Faenza, Italy.
 He is married to Mara and has one son named after his father Giovanni.
-His son runs the driver management firm Minardi Management, who represents most notably Mercedes F1 driver Andrea Kimi Antonelli.
+His son runs the driver management firm Minardi Management, who represents most notably Mercedes F1 driver Kimi Antonelli.
 He has two brothers: Giuseppe, who has taken over the Fiat dealership (bankrupt in 2010) and Nando who now runs the truck concession.
 Giancarlo was the chairman of the football club Faenza Calcio.

 In 2010, he ran for Mayor of Faenza.

 In 2021, he became the president of the Imola Circuit.

 In 2022, he became the President of the FIA's Single Seater Commission.